Everything to Know About Withdrawals From Apex Trader Funding

 Flipping is Allowed Again (part of October 2024 Changes)

-Flipping is the act of entering and exiting a trade quickly, to add a trading day toward your total.
-If you have met the requirements above, and use flipping to reach the 8 day minimum, you are still eligible to get paid.
+Flipping is the act of entering and exiting a trade quickly, often on smaller position size than usual, to add a trading day toward your total.
+Apex used to have an issue with traders doing this after having a big day, hence the new consistency rules.
+Now, if you have met the requirements above, including the 5 days with $50+ of profits, and use flipping to get to the 8 total trading days requirement, you can request a payout.

 What Happens When Requesting a Payout?